The Language of Generalization: Computational Framework

-We interpret the endorsement task (e.g., \emph{true} vs. \emph{false}; \emph{agree} vs. \emph{disagree}) as supplying two alternatives to the endorsement model: produce the generalization vs.~a null alternative (Degen \& Goodman, 2014; Franke, 2014).
-For simplicity, we take the null alternative to be an informationless \enquote{silent} utterance which is always true: \(\denote{null}(x, \theta) = \text{True}\).\footnote{The null alternative can be realized in at least two other ways: the negation of the generalization (e.g., \enquote{It is not the case that Robins lay eggs}) or the negative generalization (i.e., \enquote{Robins do not lay eggs}).
-All results reported are similar for these two alternatives, and we use the alternative of the \enquote{silent} utterance for simplicity.}
+In this paper, we are interested in explaining truth judgments (e.g., \enquote{Robins lay eggs} is intuitively true; \enquote{Robins are female} is not).
+We model the endorsement task (e.g., \emph{true} vs. \emph{false}; \emph{agree} vs. \emph{disagree}) as a \emph{speaker decision} about whether or not to produce the generalization to a naive listener; thus, the endorsement model has two alternative utterances: produce the generalization vs.~a null alternative (Degen \& Goodman, 2014; Franke, 2014).
+For simplicity, we take the null alternative to be an informationless \enquote{silent} utterance which is always true: \(\mbox{ $[\![ null ]\!]$}(p, \theta) = \text{True}\).\footnote{The null alternative can be realized in at least two other ways: the negation of the generalization (e.g., \enquote{It is not the case that Robins lay eggs}) or the negative generalization (i.e., \enquote{Robins do not lay eggs}).
+All results reported are similar for these two alternatives, and we use the alternative of the \enquote{silent} utterance for simplicity.} This kind of speaker model defined in terms of a listener model formalizes the basic aspects of communicative reasoning and is the simplest instantiation of a Rational Speech Act model (Frank \& Goodman, 2012; Goodman \& Frank, 2016).

+The endorsement model (called \(S\) for speaker) decides whether or not to produce the generalization by reasoning about how the listener model (\(L\); Eq. \ref{eq:L0}) would interpret it: